Untitled 08 – 09.06.2014.: Charts

-Other Versions
+Other versions

-Lamar originally had the first verse of the track wrote for his feature on a remix of the Funkadelic song "Ain't That Kinda Funkin' Hard On You?"
-With Ice Cube.
+Lamar originally had the first verse of the track wrote for his feature on a remix of the Funkadelic song "Ain't That Kinda Funkin' Hard on You?" with Ice Cube.

-George Clinton says about the song "I hadn't heard those [songs on Untitled Unmastered], but when I did 'Wesley's Theory' we did a trade off.
-The first verse on 'untitled 08 | 09.06.2014.' was originally written for my song with Louie Vega, 'Ain't That Funkin' Kinda Hard On You?.
+George Clinton said about the song "I hadn't heard those [songs on Untitled Unmastered], but when I did 'Wesley's Theory' we did a trade off.
+The first verse on 'untitled 08 | 09.06.2014.' was originally written for my song with Louie Vega, 'Ain't That Funkin' Kinda Hard on You?.